duganchen/dotfiles/README.md

     ln -s ../../subrepos/zsh-autosuggestions

 The next time I stow the cfg directory, the symbolic link to the zsh-autosuggestions repo gets installed to ~/.zsh/zsh-autosuggestions, where I want it.

+## HDR Notes

+On my setup (AMD GPU, OLED TV), I only need the following to get games working with HDR:

+    DXVK_HDR=1 # Actually what's needed
+     # Experimenting with this

+I set them in Steam on a game-by-game basis:

+    DXVK_HDR=1 PROTON_ENABLE_AMD_AGS=1 gamemoderun %command%